apache/gravitino/docs/README.md

 ## Add or modify a document

-To add a new document to the Gravitino website, We should follow these steps:
+To add a new document to the Gravitino website, follow these steps:

 1. Create a new markdown file in the `docs` directory.
-2. For the markdown file, we should include the following header at the beginning because `Hugo` use it create website link list.
+2. For the markdown file, include the following header at the beginning as `Hugo` will use it to create the website link list.
     ```
     ---
     title: "Article Title"